568

 – user10766

-Mar 14, 2014 at 20:01
+Commented Mar 14, 2014 at 20:01

 • 2

 \$\begingroup\$ Pixel perfect isn't going to happen because of issues around anti-aliasing: CSS doesn't let you do things like enable ClearType on Safari/OS X or disable it on IE/Win.
-So the best anyone can do is somehow obtain the default stylesheets for the listed browsers (e.g. iecss.com but updated) and then find a minimal diff. \$\endgroup\$ Mar 14, 2014 at 20:09
+So the best anyone can do is somehow obtain the default stylesheets for the listed browsers (e.g. iecss.com but updated) and then find a minimal diff. \$\endgroup\$ Commented Mar 14, 2014 at 20:09

 • \$\begingroup\$ Guys, I'm not interested in solutions to the question right now.
 I want to know if the question is OK!
 Specifically if I can get away with not posting a testcase like the fiddle above. \$\endgroup\$